Your Santorini Elopement Photographer’s Guide to Saying “I Do” Under the Aegean Sky

 Your elopement might only take a few hours, but I encourage couples to spend at least several days on the island.
 Here’s what I recommend:

-Simply Be Together: Remember that you’re not just here to take photos or tick off tourist sites.
+- Simply Be Together: Remember that you’re not just here to take photos or tick off tourist sites.
 You’re here to celebrate your commitment.
 Leave space in your itinerary for unhurried moments.
-Morning coffee on your terrace, an afternoon nap, an evening walk with no destination in mind. so trust your instincts and choose someone whose vision excites you.
+Morning coffee on your terrace, an afternoon nap, an evening walk with no destination in mind.

 Let’s Create Your Santorini Love Story